-The Company has undertaken litigation against third parties to recover past and anticipated costs related to groundwater contamination in our service areas.
-The cost of litigation is expensed as incurred and any settlement is first offset against such costs.
-The CPUC's general policy requires all proceeds from groundwater contamination litigation to be used first to pay transactional expenses, then to make customers whole for water treatment costs to comply with the CPUC's water quality standards.
-The CPUC allows for a risk-based consideration of contamination proceeds which exceed the costs of the remediation described above and may result in some sharing of proceeds with shareholders, determined on a case by case basis.
-The CPUC has authorized various memorandum accounts that allow the Company to track significant litigation costs and to request recovery of these costs in future filings.
+The Company has undertaken litigation against third parties to recover past and ~~anticipated future~~ costs related to groundwater contamination in our service areas.
+The cost of litigation is ~~generally~~ expensed as incurred and any settlement is first offset against such costs.
+The CPUC's general policy requires all proceeds from ~~groundwater~~ contamination litigation to be used first to pay transactional expenses, then to make customers whole for water treatment costs to comply with the CPUC's water quality standards.
+The CPUC allows for a risk-based consideration of contamination proceeds which exceed the costs of the remediation described above and may result in some sharing of proceeds with ~~shareholders~~, the shareholder, determined on a ~~case by case~~ case-by-case basis.
+The CPUC has authorized various memorandum accounts that allow the Company to track significant litigation costs and to request recovery of these costs in future ~~filings~~, ~~filings and uses of proceeds to comply with~~ CPUC's general policy.